fusesource/fuse-extra/fusemq-apollo/fusemq-apollo-mqtt/readme.md

 You can use the simple MQTT listener and publisher command line apps included in the mqtt-client library.
-To use, download the [mqtt-client-1.0-uber.jar][client_release_jar] then in one command line window, run a MQTT message listener on the `test` on your local apollo broker by running:
+To use, download the [mqtt-client-1.0-uber.jar][client_release_jar] then in a command line window, run a MQTT message listener on the `test` topic on your local apollo broker by running:

 	java -cp mqtt-client-1.0-uber.jar org.fusesource.mqtt.cli.Listener -h tcp://localhost:61613 -u admin -p password  -t test